Elizabeth's Kitchen Diary

 Chef Shirazul Islam from the Bengal Spice Indian Takeaway in Lerwick, Shetland, holding a lamb and spinach curry

-Let me introduce you to Shirazul Islam, chef at the Bengal Spice takeaway in Lerwick, Shetland.
+Let me introduce you to Shirazul Islam, chef at the (now closed) Bengal Spice takeaway in Lerwick, Shetland.

-I recently paid a visit to his takeaway on Harbour Street to learn how to make an authentic Indian curry, the kind that takeaway chefs cook for themselves and their families.
+I recently visited his takeaway to learn how to make an authentic Indian curry, the kind that takeaway chefs cook for themselves and their families.

 • 100 ml sunflower oil